fantee-hub/fantee-hub/README.md

 - 🔭 Recently built my portfolio you can check it out [here](https://kunmi.netlify.app)

-- 🌱 I’m currently learning python programming language.
-I am beginning a new journey into backend development.
+- 🌱 I’m currently learning progressive web application.

 - 👯 I’m looking to collaborate on projects that can help boost my skills